Term Definition

 21. FACA

 22. FAFSA To apply for federal student aid, such as federal grants, workstudy, and loans, you need to complete the Free Application for Federal Student Aid (FAFSA).
 Completing and submitting the FAFSA is free and easier than ever, and it gives you access to the largest source of financial aid to pay for college or career school.
-You can complete the FAFSA at www.fafsa.gov.
+You can complete the FAFSA atwww.usa.gov/fafsa,.
 The MECC Financial Aid office can assist you with this process.

 23. FERPA (The Family Educational Rights and Privacy Act) A federal law protects the privacy of student education records.

-24. FSA ID The FSA ID is a username and password you use to log in to certain U.S. Department of Education Websites, including fafsa.ed.gov, StudentAid.gov, and StudentLoans.gov.
+24. FSA ID The FSA ID is a username and password you use to log in to certain U.S. Department of Education Websites, including www.usa.gov/fafsa, StudentAid.gov, and StudentLoans.gov.
 The FSA ID is your legal signature and shouldn’t be created or used by anyone other than you – not even your parent, your child, a school official, or a loan company representative.
 You’ll use your FSA ID every year you fill out a Free Application for Federal Student Aid (FAFSA) form and for the lifetime of your federal student

 loans.

-25. Full-time Student/Part-Time Studentt Students are considered full-time if they are enrolled in 12 or more credit hours of course work in a semester or summer term.
+25. Full-time Student/Part-Time Student Students are considered full-time if they are enrolled in 12 or more credit hours of course work in a semester or summer term.
 Students are considered part-time if they are enrolled in fewer than 12 credit hours of course work in a semester or summer term.

 26. GPA A number representing the average value of the accumulated final grades earned in courses over time.